Queen of Heaven: Biblical basis

 In the Hebrew Bible some Davidic kings had in their court a gebirah ("Great Lady") who was often their mother, and held great power as his advisor and an advocate to him.
 In 1 Kings 2:20, Solomon said to his mother Bathsheba, seated on a throne at his right, "Make your request, Mother, for I will not refuse you."
 William G. Most sees here a sort of type of Mary.

 In the New Testament, the title has several biblical sources.
 At the Annunciation, the archangel Gabriel announces that [Jesus] "... will be great, and will be called the Son of the Most High; and the Lord God will give to him the throne of his father David.
 He will rule over the house of Jacob forever and his reign will be without end."(Luke 1:32) The biblical precedent in ancient Israel is that the mother of the king becomes the queen mother.
 Mary's queenship is a share in Jesus’ kingship.

-Theologians view Woman of the apocalyse in Revelation 12:1–3 as a foresight to the Virgin Mary, both the mother of God and the mother of church; taking Revelation 12 as a reference to Mary, Israel, and the Church as a threefold symbolism through the Book of Isaiah and affirms Mary as the mother of Jesus Christ as the prophetic fulfilment described in Revelation 12 (cf. Isaiah 7:14, 26:17, 54:1, 66:7).
-However, the 1954 papal encyclical Ad Caeli Reginam on the queenship of Mary made no reference to Revelation 12.
+At the same time, the Bible also contains a strong condemnation of the worship of the so-called "queen of heaven" in the book of Jeremiah, where the prophet rebukes the people of Judah for making offerings and cakes to this figure (Jeremiah 7:18; 44:17–25).
+The passage portrays this practice as a form of idolatry that provoked the anger of God.
+Some critics of Marian devotion have pointed to this as a cautionary example of elevating a female figure to a divine status.

 Historical practice

+The Catholic Church from the earliest times venerated the Queen of Heaven, according to Pius XII:

+In the first three centuries of Christianity, Mary's queenship was popularized by the Transitus literature, that, according to Stephen Shoemaker, has its origins before the Council of Nicaea.
+Origen of Alexandria called Mary "my Lady", in his Hom VII in Lucam (PG 13:1902D), which is a royal title.